Impressive side dish is both beautiful and delicious!

 - Put 1 teaspoon (5 mL) of butter in each squash’s cavity and put in the preheating oven for 3 – 5 minutes to melt butter.

 - Remove squash from oven and spread butter evenly in the cavities with the back of a spoon.
-Season squash with a pinch of Smoked Bison Salt.
+Season squash with a pinch of Smoked Bison Salt or salt and pepper.

 - Divide cooked filling between cavities, packing down if necessary.
 Drizzle lightly with remaining oil, cover tightly with foil and cook in oven until tender, about 1.5 hours.